With gochujang popping up on every other Pinterest recipe and hot food trends list it seems to be the year of Korean food.

 Samgyetang – Ginseng Chicken Soup

-Made of chicken, garlic, scallions, Korean ginseng, jujube (Korean red dates), and spices, this meaty and creamy soup has a savory taste and incredible aftertaste.
+This soup is made with chicken, garlic, scallions, Korean ginseng, jujube (Korean red dates), and spices.
+Yet this meaty and creamy soup has a savory taste and incredible aftertaste.

 Sannakji – Live Octopus